 Published 2nd August 2012

-Photography can be taken anywhere in the world at anytime however most people think of day time pictures outdoors and night time pictures taken indoors but there are many advantages to taking night photos outdoors.
+Photography can be taken anywhere in the world at any time however most people think of day time pictures outdoors and night time pictures were taken indoors but there are many advantages to taking night photos outdoors.
 The world looks totally different when it is dark and you can capture these pictures for everyone to see.

 One of the main difficulties in night time photography is of course the lighting.
 If you don’t have it right the picture will not be vivid enough for your viewers to see.
 Artificial lighting can be used but within limitation.
 It’s better to capture nighttime photos with lighting that already exists whether it is a building lit up at night or a powerful full moon shining down on the ocean.

 When you need to use artificial lighting to enhance an area you need to choose professional studio lighting that you can take anywhere you go.
 There are many ways to professionally snap a picture using this type of lighting.
 If you have never used this type of lighting then you may want to experiment with it before trusting your skills to oversee professional assignments.
 Once you understand how to use the lighting to enhance the shot you will be able to create memorable images that will forever beautiful your life.

 You also have to become more familiar with your camera’s manual settings because they will enhance the way that your photo will look with or without professional studio lighting.
 There are many settings available on newer model digital cameras so you can create the best picture for your customer.
 However if you have an older camera model, you may still have some settings that you can experiment with.

 You won’t always get to take a good picture every night; there are many factors that play a role in how well the picture looks.
 These factors include the moon, clouds, weather, and where you are located.
 If there is not enough light to enter the lens when you snap your picture then the image will not look like it does when you decided to take the picture.
 It loses its personal definition.
 So the use of backlighting can either diminish the look for the photo or it can enhance it if done correctly.